 After they landed, the sailors tried to warn people on the shore, but the French-speaking sailors could not make themselves understood.
 Moments later, the munitions in the Mont-Blanc exploded – the most powerful explosion ever produced up until the advent of nuclear weapons.
 The effects on Halifax and Dartmouth were catastrophic.

 The Halifax explosion blew down entire city blocks, killed an estimated 2,000 people and injured 9,000.
 The blast disabled communications and firefighting apparatus.
 It was only through a stroke of luck that Hornblower & Weeks’ private telegraph line could send a message to Boston.

 As soon as the Massachusetts physicians, nurses and supplies arrived by train, they went to work.
 Back in Boston, meanwhile, the Committee on Public Safety began assembling a warehouse full of relief supplies.
 They collected furniture, kitchen goods, food, bedding, lumber – everything needed to rebuild after the Halifax explosion.

 Temporary housing was built to replace what had been demolished.
-In recognition of Massachusetts’ rapid response, the temporary Governor McCall Apartments was christened on the newly-created Massachusetts Avenue.
+In recognition of Massachusetts’ rapid response, Halifax christened the temporary Governor McCall Apartments on the newly-created Massachusetts Avenue.

 Images: Halifax Explosion Christmas tree by By Louis Oliveira from Warwick, RI - Xmas tree on Boston Common, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=37635230